-How Major Tasks / Activities Improve and maintain a sight reading curriculum K-12 grade.
+Major Tasks / Activities Improve and maintain a sight reading curriculum K-12 grade.
 Make solfege the basic note reading method K-12.
 Students in general music should have a strong understanding of basic rhythms and notation.
 Align curriculum with history curriculum from K-6. i.e.: Start Star Spangled Banner history unit for Grade 6.
 Create units that find connections between music and core areas.
-Integrate the use of encore, finale and smart music into music and choral program.
-Use programs via the smart board to help better understanding of curriculum.
-Use chromebooks occasionally as well as the free version of sight reading factory.
+Integrate the use of online music programs into general music and the choral program.
+Use programs via the interactive panels to help better understanding of curriculum.
 Create more opportunities for performances so students can develop self-confidence and self-esteem.
 Increase practice of performance etiquette.
-Improve upon a unit of instruction for guitar and/or piano from 5th - 7th grade.
+Improve upon a unit of instruction for guitar and/or piano from 5° - 7° grade.
 Foster the individual talents of students to encourage self-confidence.
 Encourage students to be accepting of others' differences.
-5th grade chorus team-building exercises to build a sense of unity within the class.
-Continue to implement Leader in Me in the music program. ◆ Maintain and improve new individualized grading system and continue to adjust as needed; that includes a broad range of music skills: listening, sight singing, notes/rhythms, written theory, a written response piece to various music performances and self-assessment.
+5° grade chorus team-building exercises to build a sense of unity within the class.
+Foster the individual talents of students to encourage self-confidence.
+Encourage students to be accepting of others' differences.